j0sephh123/Gatsby_Countries_Simple/README.md

-# WP thoughts - tried to follow a structure - didn't quite work out.
+# WP thoughts

-## 1. My knowledge of how/why it is used in general.
+## 1. My knowledge of how wp is used

 ## 2. My learning experience.